 The supporting affidavit shall set forth facts showing that jurisdictional requirements have been met and that the provisions of A.R.S. § 25-381.09 have been met or do not apply.
 The affidavit shall also set forth factual statements supporting the relief requested in the proceeding, including an award of attorneys’ fees, if applicable.
 A default decree under this rule is not available if the adverse party is a minor or incompetent person, or if the adverse party has otherwise appeared and default has not been entered for failure to appear unless the parties have agreed that the matter may proceed as if by default.

 c.
-When a petition to establish maternity or paternity has been filed and an order of custody or parenting time is not requested, a judgment may be entered upon motion supported by an affidavit or affidavits of the state or the mother or the father.
+When a petition to establish maternity or paternity has been filed and a legal decision-making or parenting time order is not requested, a judgment may be entered upon motion supported by an affidavit or affidavits of the state or the mother or the father.
 In cases where the default judgment is requested by the state, the factual basis for the finding of paternity shall be established by the affidavit of a parent.
 The supporting affidavit(s) shall set forth facts showing that jurisdictional requirements have been met and that a default order is appropriate pursuant to A.R.S. § 25-813.
 If entry of an order for current and past support is requested, the motion shall be accompanied by a child support worksheet to support the amounts requested and the supporting affidavit shall state the basis for the determination of the gross income of the defaulting parent.
 The affidavit shall also set forth facts supporting any other relief requested.

 2. By Hearing.
 In all other cases the party entitled to a judgment shall apply to the court therefore, but no judgment by default shall be entered against a minor or an incompetent person unless represented in the action by a guardian, or other such representative who has appeared therein.
 If the party against whom judgment by default is sought has appeared in the action, that party or, if appearing by representative, that party’s representative shall be served with written notice of the application for judgment at least three (3) days prior to the hearing on such application.
 If, in order to enable the court to enter judgment or to carry it into effect, it is necessary to take an account or to determine the relief to be granted, or to establish the truth of any statement by evidence or to make an investigation of any other matter, the court may conduct such hearings or order such references as it deems necessary and proper.
 The defaulted party is in the position of having admitted each and every material allegation of the petition.